anuragkulkarni13/Cross_Platform_Flutter_Application/README.md

 This is a Cross Platform Flutter Application for CRUD operations on Task (TODO Application)

 ### Features
-1. **List Tasks**: View a list of Tasks retrieved from the Parse Server.
+1. **List Tasks**: This feature displays a list of Tasks retrieved from the Parse Server.
-2. **Add Task**: Add a new Task with a task name and description.
+2. **Add Task**: This feature Adds a new Task with a task title and task description.
-3. **Edit Task**: Modify the details of an existing Task.
+3. **Edit Task**: Here we can Modify the details of an existing Task.
-4. **Delete Task**: Remove a Task after confirming the deletion.
+4. **Delete Task**: This feature Removes a Task after confirming the deletion.
+5. **Share task**: This feature shares the task on WhatsApp.
+6. **Share all tasks**: This feature shares list of task on WhatsApp.
-5. **Pull-to-Refresh**: Refresh the Task list by pulling down the screen.
+7. **Pull-to-Refresh**: Refresh the Task list by pulling down the screen.
-6. **Side Navigation**: Access additional features and information from the side navigation menu.
-7. **About Section**: View information about the developer.
+8. **About Section**: View information about the developer.
-8. **Responsive Pop-ups**: The add and edit pop-ups are responsive to the number of fields available in the form.
 9. **Attractive UI**: The app features a clean and attractive user interface.
-10. **Pop-up**: The confirmation pop-up for delete feature.

 ### Prerequisites
 Before you start, make sure you have the following installed on your Windows 10 machine: